influxdata/docs-v2/content/v2.0/influxdb-templates/create.md

 ## Include user-definable resource names
 To let users customize resource names when installing your template, use **environment references** in place of names.
-Environment references are replaced with user-defined values when the template is installed.

-In your template manifest, replace a [supported resource field](#supported-resource-fields) with an `envRef` object.
+In your template manifest, replace a [supported resource field](#resource-fields-that-support-environment-references) with an `envRef` object.
 A `envRef` object contains a single `key` property.
-`key` is a string that references a user-defined environment reference key.
+`key` is a string that references the key of a key-value pair a user should provide when installing the template.
+During installation, the `envRef` object is replaced by the value of the referenced key-value pair.
+If the user does not provide the environment reference key-value pair, InfluxDB uses the `key` string as the default value.

 {{< code-tabs-wrapper >}}
 {{% code-tabs %}}